GAMS-dev/gamspy/docs/user/basics/equation.rst

 First a ``gamspy.Container`` is created and two sets ``i`` and ``j`` are added.
 Those will be used as domain for the equations about to be declared.
 Two instances of ``gamspy.Equation`` are created and assigned to Python variables for later use.
-In this case both equations are one dimensional and use the sets ``i`` (``supply``) and ``j`` (``demand``) as domain.
+In this case both equations are one dimensional, and use the sets ``i`` (``supply``) and ``j`` (``demand``) as domain.
 In typical circumstances an indexed equation declaration implies that a block of constraints will be generated.
 For example, equation ``supply`` implies that